 All used Mazda Door Windows listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Mazda are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Mazda from premium breaker yards from across the UK.

 About Door Windows

 The Mazda has many different windows, and a significant proportion of the car’s frame is fitted with glass.

 In the Mazda passenger car, usually all of the doors are fitted with a section of glass which makes up the door window, these can be opened or closed either manually or electronically.
 The number of windows in a Mazda will depend on the model of car.
 Cars can have different types of doors and windows, for example some cars have quarter light glass which is a side window in either the front door or situated on the sides of the car just in front of the rear window of the car.
 Tailgate hatch glass can be found on the lifting cover for the boot space on a saloon vehicle or the lifting door on a hatchback or estate vehicle.
 The shape of the windows in a car will again depend on the car make and model.

 Glass used in modern car doors is generally safety glass which decreases the chance of injury if it smashes.